Lloyds prices TSB stock market listing below book value

 Lloyds said the shares would be sold at between 220 pence and 290 pence each, valuing TSB at between 0.7 and 0.9 times its book - or net asset - value of 1.6 billion pounds.

-At the mid-point of the range the business is valued at 1.3 billion pounds.
+At the mid-point of the range the business is valued at 1.3 billion pounds ($2.1 billion).

 In comparison, Lloyds is currently trading at 1.3 times book value, HSBC at 1.1 times, while Barclays and Royal Bank of Scotland are trading at 0.7 times book value, in part reflecting a legacy of past misconduct.